PhotoStructure for Synology Docker Container Manager

 Setup the Second Container

-This additional setting is key: PS_HTTP_PORT 1788
+This modified Environment setting is key: PS_HTTP_PORT 1788

 The Volume settings are mapped to the second work Volume, so each Library and Docker files are on that particular volume.
 This allows me to totally separate Photo Libraries and settings, and quickly pick up and move around each one as needed.
 I can also access them from new systems without them ever interacting with one another.